 Identifying Opportunities to Reduce Medical Debt for Communities

-We understand hospital pricing, and the impact of specific practices on affordability and medical debt.
-In addition, we have reviewed the measures in place at roughly 3,000 hospitals across the nation in order to determine utilization levels and the effectiveness of various practices.
-With that experience, we work with community leaders in pursuing pricing and charity care approaches that promote affordability and healthier local economies.
+We understand hospital pricing, patient accounting, financial assistance, and the impact of specific practices on outcomes for the uninsured.
+In addition, we have reviewed the measures in place at 3,000 hospitals across the nation in order to determine utilization levels and the effectiveness of various practices.
+With that experience, we work with community leaders in advocating for adoption of proven solutions that promote affordability and healthier local economies.

 About Curtis Ullman

 Curtis Ullman has spent four decades in the healthcare industry, with deep expertise in hospital reimbursement and indigent health care.
-He has represented hospitals for more than 30 years, co-founded a hospital revenue cycle management company, and spent recent years advocating for improved affordability for uninsured patients.
+He represented hospitals for more than 30 years, co-founded a hospital revenue cycle management company, and in recent years has advocated for improved affordability for uninsured patients.

 Mr. Ullman is a graduate of Cornell University and the University of Chicago Law School.
 He served as a judicial law clerk to Hon.
 Mary Schroeder on the United States Court of Appeals for the Ninth Circuit and practiced law in San Francisco and Phoenix.
 He has been a member of the Healthcare Financial Management Association for more than 30 years.